scanabc/testdrive/index.md

 You have the opportunity to try out what it is like to be an entrepreneur.
 [Elon Musk](https://en.wikipedia.org/wiki/Elon_Musk) -hard?
 Or just as hard than anything else you've wanted to do properly in your life?
-If you like the experiment, you will unlock additional quests.

 ## What's in it for Us